Space4444/Space4444/README.md

 I developed web and mobile games, websites, trading tools and electronic devices.

-Currently I'm learning blockchain and working on a trading software with Python, Cuda and C++.
+Most of my projects were built long before AI era, so I didn't use any coding agents while creating them.
+But now I'm learning how to increase development productivity with AI and keep code clean at the same time.
+Also I'm learning blockchain and working on a trading software with Python, Cuda and C++.

 ## Software Development Projects